 )(**denotes Colgate student author):

-- Hansen, B.C., *Rakhshan, P.J.*, Ho, A.K., & Pannasch, S. (Accepted).
+- Hansen, B.C., *Rakhshan, P.J.*, Ho, A.K., & Pannasch, S. (In Press).
 Looking at others through implicitly or explicitly prejudiced eyes.
 Visual Cognition.

 - Loschky, L.C., Ringer, R.V., Ellis, K., & Hansen, B.C.
 (2015).
 Comparing rapid scene categorization of aerial and terrestrial views: A new perspective on scene gist.
 Journal of Vision, 15, 1-29.
 [Journal link]